 FirstNet is the only nationwide, high-speed broadband communications platform dedicated to and purpose-built for America’s first responders and the extended public safety community.
-It’s built with AT&T(link is external)* in a public-private partnership with the First Responder Network Authority (FirstNet Authority) – an independent agency within the federal government.
+It’s built with AT&T* in a public-private partnership with the First Responder Network Authority (FirstNet Authority) – an independent agency within the federal government.

-Building upon AT&T’s current and planned investments in Delaware we’re actively extending the reach of FirstNet to give agencies large and small the reliable, unthrottled connectivity and modern communications tools they need.
-Currently well ahead of schedule, the FirstNet build has already brought Delaware’s first responders:
+Building upon AT&T’s current and planned investments in Maryland we’re actively extending the reach of FirstNet to give agencies large and small the reliable, unthrottled connectivity and modern communications tools they need.
+Currently well ahead of schedule, the FirstNet build has already brought Maryland’s first responders:

 Public safety-specific advanced capabilities – FirstNet is the only nationwide platform that gives first responders entire communication ecosystem of unique benefits including mission-centric devices, certified applications and always-on, 24-hours-a-day priority and preemption across voice and data.
 This is like giving public safety communications the “lights and sirens” treatment so that they stay connected, no matter the emergency.

 “FirstNet is a dedicated broadband platform for public safety, by public safety,” said FirstNet Authority CEO Edward Parkinson.
-“We worked hand-in-hand with Delaware’s public safety community to understand their needs for the network.
+“We worked hand-in-hand with Maryland’s public safety community to understand their needs for the network.
 And these network enhancements are a prime example of how that input and feedback is becoming reality.
-We look forward to supporting the First State’s first responders’ use of FirstNet to help them save lives and protect communities.”
+We look forward to supporting Maryland’s first responders’ use of FirstNet to help them save lives and protect communities.”

 In addition to further elevating public safety’s connected experience in support of their emergency response, this new infrastructure will also help improve the overall coverage experience for AT&T wireless customers in the area.
 Residents, visitors and businesses can take advantage of the AT&T spectrum bands, as well as Band 14 when additional capacity is available.

-For more about the value FirstNet is bringing to public safety, check out FirstNet.com(link is external).
+For more about the value FirstNet is bringing to public safety, check out FirstNet.com.